Groizer X: Story

 The Gaira aliens, hidden in the Arctic, plan to conquer Earth.
 Captured and forced to work for the aliens, Dr. Yan creates the ultimate weapon, a transformable aerial robot called Groizer X. Groizer X was 100 meters tall and weighed 1200 tons.
 Entrusted to his daughter Rita, Groizer X escapes the clutches of the Gaira and lands in Japan, where pilot Joe Kaisaka meets a wounded Rita.
 Taking up the controls of Groizer X, Jo and Rita fight against the Gaira invasion.

 Concept

-The anime was created by Go Nagai and Gosaku Ota as a side project during the time they were busy with the various Mazinger series, Groizer X nevertheless managed to be converted into a TV series.
+The anime was created by Go Nagai and Gosaku Ota as a side project during the time they were busy with the various Mazinger series.
+Groizer X nevertheless managed to be converted into a TV series.
 The robot transforms into a jet, while the show included intense battle sequences and aerial combat, it remained a secondary super robot series.

 Characters

 Merchandise

-The original Groizer X toyline are one of the very few Super Robot toys produced by Namco instead of the industry dominant Popy.
+The original Groizer X toyline are one of the very few Super Robot toys produced by Nakajima Manufacturing Company instead of the industry dominant Popy.

 Yamato then did a GN-U Groizer X figure released in 2007.
-A Manga version of the figure was produced, only painted in green.
+A manga version of the figure was produced, only painted in green.